crweiner/hacktoberfest-swag-list/README.md

   - PR should be merged solving the reported/existing issues marked with Hacktoberfest label.
   - More info is listed [here](https://www.eventbrite.com/e/hacktoberfest-with-symblai-tickets-187225746247).

-#### **Hasura**
+#### **Hasura** (swag box)

+- **Requirements**: Submit a PR to one of their select repos mentioned [here](https://hasura.io/blog/celebrating-open-source-with-hasura/).
 - **Swag**: A Hasura swag box
-- **Requirements**: Submit a PR to one of their select repos mentioned [here](https://hasura.io/blog/celebrating-open-source-with-hasura/)
 - **How to sign up**: Contribute one PR or participate in the [Hasura Tips & Tricks contest](https://hasura.io/blog/celebrating-open-source-with-hasura/)
 - **Notes**: This year, Hasura is offering two ways to earn their exclusive swags - 1.
 Fix at least on issue labeled "Hacktoberfest".
 2. Participate in their Hasura Tips & Tricks contest on Twitter.
-[More details here](https://hasura.io/blog/celebrating-open-source-with-hasura/)
+[More details here](https://hasura.io/blog/celebrating-open-source-with-hasura/).
+You only have until October 14th to earn Hasura's unique swag.

 ### 2 or more PRs